Free admission for OMC Delegates

-The panel will explore the emerging business opportunities to revitalize the industry around the Adriatic sea, as well as the pilot projects today in place in the area, by bringing around the table leading industry experts, sector associations, marine scientists, and experts on renewables at sea.
+The panel will explore the emerging business opportunities to revitalize the industry as well as the pilot projects today in place, by bringing around the table leading industry experts, sector associations, marine scientists, and experts on renewables at sea.

 Setting the scene: